kalvn/shaarli-plugin-autosave/README.md

 );
 ```

-## Installation with the plugin administration page
+### With the plugin administration page
-If your Shaarli installation is recent enough to have the plugin administration page, you just have to copy the `autosave` folder in the `plugins` folder.

-Then, go to the plugin administration page, check `autosave` and save.
+If your Shaarli installation is recent enough to have the plugin administration page, you just need to go to the plugin administration page, check `autosave` and save.

 ## Configure